raspberrypilearning/teachers-classroom-guide/README.md

 ### What you will need for a standalone class set of Raspberry Pis

 - A number of Raspberry Pis; one between two can work depending on the work students are doing.
-Either [Model B](http://www.raspberrypi.org/product/model-b/) or [Model B+](http://www.raspberrypi.org/product/model-b-plus/) will be fine for this exercise.
+Either [Model B](https://www.raspberrypi.org/products/model-b/), [Model B+](https://www.raspberrypi.org/products/model-b-plus/) or [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) will be fine for this exercise.
-- Enough [SD Cards or microSD Cards](http://swag.raspberrypi.org/collections/frontpage/products/noobs-8gb-sd-card) (Model B+) for each Pi.
+- Enough [SD Cards (Model B) or microSD Cards](http://swag.raspberrypi.org/collections/frontpage/products/noobs-8gb-sd-card) (Model B+ and Pi 2) for each Pi.
 - USB keyboards and mice for each Pi.
 - [Micro USB power supply](http://swag.raspberrypi.org/collections/pi-kits/products/raspberry-pi-universal-power-supply) for each Pi.
 - HDMI cable to connect to a monitor for each Pi (see Monitor Solutions below).